pietheinstrengholt/rssmonster/README.md

 ----

 * Desktop mode: fix dirty javascript infinite & ajax.php
-* General: Manage feeds/categories from menu (tag, delete, sort, etc)
-* General: More JSON events: add feeds, update event
+* General: Complete JSON events: add feeds, update event
 * General: Clean up by creating more functions or using a proper framework
-* Desktop mode: Highlight active section in feedbar
 * Android redirect to mobile, make it possible to return to desktop/normale view
 * Desktop mode: mark as read, unread